dodosaurus/endurance-legends/README.md

 ## TODO

+- [ ] add more images to more cards
 - [ ] add for newest cards the indicator (maybe dot, that will disappear after hover)
+- [ ] how it works card for landing page/for navabr later
+- [ ] implement carousel with 2 cards per turn for medium screens

 Collection:
 - [ ] Table view - each (owned/all) should have 2 separate tables, one for cyclists/one for races